 The statutory claim most frequently listed as an example of claims released is a claim for violation of the Utah Antidiscrimination Act (Utah Code §§ 34A-5-101 to 34A-5-112), which applies to employers with 15 or more employees and prohibits discrimination based on:

 - Race.

 - Color.

 - Sex.

-- Gender identity.

 - Pregnancy.

 - Childbirth.

-- Pregnancy-related conditions.
+- · Pregnancy-related conditions.

 - Age (40 or older).

 - Religion.

 - National origin.

+- Disability.

 - Sexual orientation.

-- Disability.
+- Gender identity.

 - Retaliation.